December 9, 2021

 Democracy vs. Plutocracy

-The American thinking is atomistic and microscopic.
-Americans atomize people into individuals and believe that each individual is a free, independent and autonomous being with an unalienable right to pursue self-interest and is responsible only for their own interests; therefore, competition with others is justified.
-American law promotes and protects competition.
+American thinking is atomistic and analytical.
+Americans atomize people into individuals, believing that each person is a free, independent, and autonomous being with an unalienable right to pursue self-interest, and is responsible only for their own interests.
+Consequently, competition with others is justified.
+American law promotes and protects this competition.
 Anyone may defeat another as long as the means are legal.
-The result is that a small number of smart individuals gradually defeated all others and established their dominance.
-These smart individuals argue that they have the right to form political parties to protect their interests.
-There are irreconcilable conflicts of interest between interest groups, all of which must have representations in the political decision making process.
-For fairness' sake political parties take turn to rule through election.
+The result is that a small number of smarter individuals gradually defeated all others and established their dominance.
+These individuals argue that they have the right to form political parties to protect their interests.
+Conflicts of interest between various groups are irreconcilable, and each must be represented in the political decision-making process.
+For fairness' sake, political parties alternate in power through elections.
 One-party rule is considered undemocratic.
-Using money, lobbying and press to influence elections and policy making, on the other hand, is considered freedom of speech.
-Consequently the media is exploited and becomes a political instrument, elections are more and more driven by ideologies rather than practical matters, and those who have the money to control the media control public opinion and political games, causing legislations and policies overwhelmingly favoring the wealthy.
-Since elections can be manipulated by money, misinformation, incitement and slander, they become increasingly dirty, and the elected politicians tend to be sensational and lack moral integrity and practical abilities.
+Using money, lobbying, and media to influence elections and policy-making, on the other hand, is defined as freedom of speech.
+Consequently, the media becomes exploited and serves as a political instrument, elections become increasingly driven by ideology rather than practical concerns, and those with the financial means to control the media control public opinion and political games, causing legislations and policies overwhelmingly favoring the wealthy.
+Since elections can be manipulated by money, misinformation, incitement, and slander, they become increasingly dirty.
+The elected politicians tend to be sensational and lack moral integrity and practical abilities.
 They serve their donors and their own re-election more than the interests of the people.
-The rotation of power by opposing parties causes policies to oscillate between the two extremes and makes long-term planning impossible.
-The current administration often takes irresponsible actions such as overspending, over borrowing and overprinting of money to benefit its own tenure, leaving disastrous consequences to future administrations.
-Partisan fights severely weaken the government's ability to govern and cause deep divisions among the people.
-It is a very corrupted, divisive and inefficient system, but Americans seem to believe that this is the only way to be democracy.
+The rotation of power between opposing parties causes policies to swing between extremes, making long-term planning impossible.
+Current administrations often engage in actions like overspending, over-borrowing, and excessive money printing to benefit their own tenure, leaving future dministrations to handle the disastrous consequences.
+Partisan conflicts severely weaken the government’s ability to govern and cause deep divisions among the people.
+It is a highly corrupt, divisive, and inefficient system, yet Americans seem to believe that this is the only way to be a democracy.

-In fact it is partisan democracy rather than people’s democracy.
-A growing number of researchers argue that the American political system has become alienated into plutocracy, a cartel disguised as a government that is controlled by capital and special interests, and is no longer a democracy.
-The political elites funded by the special interests do not care about the interests of the American people at all.
+In fact it is a partisan democracy rather than a people’s democracy.
+A growing number of researchers argue that the American political system has become alienated into a plutocracy controlled by capital and special interests, and is no longer a democracy.
+Joseph Stiglitz, a Nobel laureate economist, has famously stated that the United States is currently of the 1%, by the 1%, and for the 1%.
+The political elites funded by the special interests have no regard for the interests of the majority of the American people.
 This can be clearly seen from what they have done.
-America has the most severe discrepancy between rich and poor in the world.
-It has the highest number of covid cases and deaths in the world.
+America has the highest level of inequality in the world.
+Its COVID-19 death number is 170 times that of China, and infection number is 1,600 times that of China, the highest in the world.
 The nation’s finance has been so badly mismanaged that it has a debt of $30 trillion dollars and counting, much of the money went into the special interests in the form of government contracts and subsidies.
-It has very severe racial conflict, human rights abuse, poverty, doping, gun proliferation, and public safety problems.
+It has severe racial conflict, human rights abuse, poverty, doping, gun proliferation, and public safety problems.
 Its prisoner population is the largest in the world although its total population is only one fourth of that in China and India.
 Its healthcare is the most expensive in the world that ordinary Americans cannot afford.
 It is among countries with the latest effective retirement age, a grief for its elderly population.
 (According to the US Life Insurance Guide, the average retirement age in the US is 67.9 for men and 66.5 for women.
 By contrast, the retirement age in China is 60 for male, 55 for female white-collar workers, and 50 for female blue-collar workers.)
 Its public education is broken and infrastructures crumble.
 It has been at war for 229 years in its 245-year history, constantly creates tensions and provokes conflicts around the world in order to maintain its global military presence, lucrative arms sales and massive military spendings to benefit the vested interests.
 These special interests are the loudest hawkers of the so-called American values, which is how they keep themselves in power and dominate the world.
-They call it democracy, but the American people actually have very little say in matters that concern them.
+They call it a democracy, but the American people actually have very little say in matters that concern them.

-The different understandings of human rights between Americans and Chinese are reflected in their attitudes toward many things.
-For example, Americans believe that taking covid precautions is a personal matter.
-The individuals are responsible for their own wellbeing and do not need others to tell them what to do.
-They can do whatever they want as long as it fits them.
-Chinese, on the other hand, believe that covid prevention is not only a personal matter but also a public safety issue.
-It is necessary to impose some restrictions on personal freedom for the benefit of the entire population.
-Americans believe that gun ban is a violation of individual rights.
+The differing understandings of human rights between Americans and Chinese are reflected in their attitudes toward various issues.
+For example, Americans view COVID-19 precautions as a personal matter, where individuals are responsible for their own well-being and do not require others to dictate their actions.
+They believe in the freedom to act according to what suits them personally.
+In contrast, Chinese see COVID-19 prevention as not only a personal responsibility but also a matter of public safety.
+Thus, some restrictions on personal freedom are considered necessary for the safety of the broader population.
+Americans see a gun ban as an infringement on individual rights.
 Chinese, on the other hand, believe that a safe living environment is a fundamental human right for the vast majority of the people, thus gun control is necessary.
-Americans believe that restrictions on private enterprises is a violation of the individual's right to pursue wealth.
-Chinese, on the other hand, believe that equality is a fundamental human right.
-It is necessary to restrict practices that will increase and perpetuate the gap between rich and poor.
+Americans view restrictions on private enterprises as a violation of the right to pursue wealth.
+Chinese, on the other hand, place a high value on equality as a core human right, supporting policies that limit practices that widen the wealth gap.
 Americans believe that individuals are entitled to their own inventions.
 They use patent barriers to prevent others from succeeding in the same field while they make huge profits for themselves.
-Chinese, on the other hand, see invention and innovation as means of benefiting society and are more willing to share intellectual properties, which explains their extensive collaboration on research and development and China's rapid progress in science and technology.
+Chinese, on the other hand, see invention and innovation as ways to benefit society, showing greater willingness to share intellectual property, which explains China's extensive collaboration in research and development and rapid advancements in science and technology.
 Americans believe that individual rights are superior to sovereignty.
-The United States frequently uses human rights as an excuse to interfere in the internal affairs of other countries and imposes its own values on other nations.
-Chinese, on the other hand, believe that inciting color revolutions and waging wars to overthrow other governments under the pretext of democracy and freedom and to create instability and refugee problems around the world, are the greatest human rights violations.
-(See The Lessons of Tango.)
+The United States frequently uses human rights as a rationale to interfere in other countries' internal affairs and impose its own values on other nations.
+Chinese, on the other hand, view actions such as inciting color revolutions, waging wars under the pretext of democracy and freedom, and creating global instability and refugee crises as significant human rights violations.